ericcblow/Climbing/README.md

 # Climbing
-A repo to play around with Mountain Project climbing data
+A repo to play around with Mountain Project climbing data :mountain:

 Current Functionality:
   1. Have my friends been crushing?